ShengaoYi/UPenn/README.md

 ## [MUSA 508 Public Policy Analytics](https://urbanspatial.github.io/PublicPolicyAnalytics/)

 Data scientists convert data into actionable intelligence.
 While most private sector data scientists optimize for profit, their public sector counterparts must address multiple complex bottom lines including economics, equity, politics, bureaucracy and social cohesion.
 This course teaches students how to wrangle government data; how to mine it for descriptive and predictive intelligence and how to communicate results to non-technical decision-makers.
 Broadly, coursework is focused on spatial analysis and geospatial machine learning and taught 70/30 in R and ArcGIS.
 Use cases include home price prediction, forecasting in criminal justice, land use modeling, transportation modeling and real estate site suitability.
 Prerequisites include vector and raster GIS and introductory statistics.

+## CPLN 632 Modeling Geographic Space

+The major objective of this course is to explore the nature and use of raster-oriented geographic information systems (GIS) for the analysis and synthesis of spatial patterns and processes.
+Modeling Geographical Space course is oriented more toward the qualities of geographical space itself (e.g. proximity, density, or interspersion) than the discrete objects that may occupy such space (e.g. water bodies, land parcels, or structures).